in

 This is an excellent addition to the room, especially if you want to feel more warmth at home.
 And when matched with cool gray, the paired colors will look lovely together.

-Living room with gray sofa and green panel walls
+Room with gray loveseat and green panel walls

-Green Walls – Green walls will also be perfect for gray furniture, especially if it has silver and grayish undertones.
+Green Walls – Green walls will also be perfect for gray furniture, especially with silver and grayish undertones.

-When it’s paired with green, it delivers an elegant and royalty feel to it and will allow each other, both the walls and the furniture to stand out.
-It might look a bit dark and gloomy but it will also be a great accent wall.
+When it’s paired with green, it delivers an elegant and royal feel to it and will allow each other, both the walls and the furniture to stand out.
+It might look dark and gloomy, but it will also be a great accent wall.

-Blue Walls – If you’re looking for another cool color, blue is an excellent choice you can couple with gray.
+Blue Walls – Blue is an excellent choice if you’re looking for another cool option.
 And when it comes to interior design, the mix of these colors will feature a refreshing and cool look.

-When you choose this color though, you need to choose the right shade to match the gray furniture you have at home.
-The good news is that there are shades of blue that go well with gray and can turn your living room into an elegant and calming space.
+When you choose this color, though, you need to choose the right shade to match your home furniture.
+The good news is that there are shades of blue that go well and can turn your living room into an elegant and calming space.

-Living room with dark blue walls and light gray sofa When choosing a color for your walls, matching it with your gray furniture is necessary.
-Gray furniture is becoming more to American homes and the challenge homeowners have taken upon themselves is matching it with the right color scheme, decor, and style.
+When choosing a color for your walls, matching it with your gray furniture is necessary.
+These furniture pieces are becoming more popular in American homes, and the challenge homeowners have taken upon themselves is matching it with the right color scheme, decor, and style.

 And with DIY being more in trend today, homeowners are more hands-on in taking care of their home’s interior decor.
 This goes the same way in choosing color paints for the walls.

-More than just the different colors that can look good with gray furniture, you need to check out the best paint colors to consider.
-With the colors considered, here are some recommendations of paints and brands:
+More than just the different colors that can look good with this furniture, you need to check out the best paint colors to consider.
+With the options considered, here are some recommendations for paints and brands:

 • Benjamin Moore Swiss Coffee (OC-45)